-12 - Other expenses - This calculated value is generated using this formula:
+12 - Other Functional Expenses and deductions - This calculated value is generated using this formula:

 E12 = E13 - (E01 + ... + E08)

 Because this is a generated number, data providers are advised to compare this amount with a corresponding amount in the institution's GPFS.
 If these amounts differ materially, the data provider is advised to check the other amounts provided on this screen for data entry errors.